amaiya/onprem/nbs/99y_workflows.md

 ---

 This tutorial covers all aspects of the OnPrem workflow engine.
-For more examples, see the files in `nbs/tests/`.
-For API reference, check the source code in `onprem/workflow.py`.